Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained by volunteering or internships
+- List any relevant experience you have gained through volunteering or internships

-- Note any achievements or responsibilities you held in these positions.
+- You should highlight any achievements or responsibilities that you were able to fulfill in these roles

 References:

-- Provide at minimum two references from professionals
+- Make sure you have at least two references from professionals

 How to write a great CV and Resume